rushwerks/feefifofum/README.md

 Fee-fi-fo-fum (`feefifofum`) is a simple and lightweight (fe)ature (fi)le (fo)rmatter written in Python.

-A `.feature` file is a plain-text file written in Gherkin syntax, and is used in Behavior Driven Development (BDD) to define test scenarios for software.
+A `.feature` file is a plain-text file written in Gherkin syntax.
+It is used in Behavior Driven Development (BDD) to define test scenarios for software.

 ## Formatting
 The formatter follows a list of pre-defined rules outlined below.